hindsights/xul/README.md

 A simple http server which demonstrates how file download and file upload are implemented by using xul's networking framework.

 * lua bindings
-xlua is a lua interpreter with xul embedded. luaxul is a lua extension library. test.lua httpsvr.lua demonstrates how to implement file download and file upload in lua by using xul's lua bindings.
+xlua is a lua interpreter with xul embedded.<br>
+luaxul is a lua extension library.<br>
+httpsvr.lua demonstrates how to implement file download and file upload in lua by using xul's lua bindings.<br>